-- the resolution of the pending Sanchez Energy Chapter 11 Case (as defined in "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operation-Credit Markets and Counterparty Risk") and its impact on our business, results of operations and financial condition; - our ability to successfully execute our business, acquisition and financing strategies; - changes in general economic conditions, including market and macro-economic disruptions resulting from the ongoing pandemic caused by a novel strain of coronavirus ("COVID-19") and related governmental responses; - the ability of our customers to meet their drilling and development plans on a timely basis, or at all, and perform under gathering, processing and other agreements; - the creditworthiness and performance of our counterparties, including financial institutions, operating partners, customers and other counterparties; - our ability to extend, replace or refinance our Credit Agreement (defined below); - our ability to grow enterprise value; - the ability of our partners to perform under our joint ventures; - the availability, proximity and capacity of, and costs associated with, gathering, processing, compression and transportation facilities; - our ability to utilize the services, personnel and other assets of Manager, pursuant to the Services Agreement (as defined below); - Manager's ability to retain personnel to perform its obligations under its shared services agreement with SOG; - our ability to access the credit and capital markets to obtain financing on terms we deem acceptable, if at all, and to otherwise satisfy our capital expenditure requirements; - the timing and extent of changes in prices for, and demand for, natural gas, NGLs and oil; - our ability to successfully execute our hedging strategy and the resulting realized prices therefrom; - the accuracy of reserve estimates, which by their nature involve the exercise of professional judgment and may, therefore, be imprecise; - competition in the oil and natural gas industry for employees and other personnel, equipment, materials and services and, related thereto, the availability and cost of employees and other personnel, equipment, materials and services;
+- the resolution of the pending Rejection Lawsuits (as defined below) and their impact on the effectiveness of the Settlement Agreement and our business, results of operations and financial condition; - our ability to successfully execute our business, acquisition and financing strategies; - changes in general economic conditions, including market and macro-economic disruptions resulting from the ongoing pandemic caused by a novel strain of coronavirus ("COVID-19") and related governmental responses; - the ability of our customers to meet their drilling and development plans on a timely basis, or at all, and perform under gathering, processing and other agreements; - the creditworthiness and performance of our counterparties, including financial institutions, operating partners, customers and other counterparties; - our ability to extend, replace or refinance our Credit Agreement (as defined below); - our ability to grow enterprise value; - the ability of our partners to perform under our joint ventures; - the availability, proximity and capacity of, and costs associated with, gathering, processing, compression and transportation facilities; - our ability to utilize the services, personnel and other assets of Manager, pursuant to the Services Agreement (as defined below); - Manager's ability to retain personnel to perform its obligations under its shared services agreement with SOG; - our ability to access the credit and capital markets to obtain financing on terms we deem acceptable, if at all, and to otherwise satisfy our capital expenditure requirements; - the timing and extent of changes in prices for, and demand for, natural gas, NGLs and oil; - our ability to successfully execute our hedging strategy and the resulting realized prices therefrom; - the accuracy of reserve estimates, which by their nature involve the exercise of professional judgment and may, therefore, be imprecise; - competition in the oil and natural gas industry for employees and other personnel, equipment, materials and services and, related thereto, the availability and cost of employees and other personnel, equipment, materials and services; - the extent to which our assets operated by others are operated successfully and economically;

-- the extent to which our assets operated by others are operated successfully and economically; - our ability to compete with other companies in the oil and natural gas industry; - the impact of, and changes in, government policies, laws and regulations, including tax laws and regulations, environmental laws and regulations relating to air emissions, waste disposal, hydraulic fracturing and access to and use of water, laws and regulations imposing conditions and restrictions on drilling and completion operations and laws and regulations with respect to derivatives and hedging activities; - the use of competing energy sources and the development of alternative energy sources; - unexpected results of litigation filed against us; - · disruptions due to extreme weather conditions, such as extreme rainfall, hurricanes or tornadoes; - the extent to which we incur uninsured losses and liabilities or losses and liabilities in excess of our insurance coverage; and - the other factors described under "Part I, Item 2.
+- our ability to compete with other companies in the oil and natural gas industry; - the impact of, and changes in, government policies, laws and regulations, including tax laws and regulations, environmental laws and regulations relating to air emissions, waste disposal, hydraulic fracturing and access to and use of water, laws and regulations imposing conditions and restrictions on drilling and completion operations and laws and regulations with respect to derivatives and hedging activities; - the use of competing energy sources and the development of alternative energy sources; - unexpected results of litigation filed against us; - disruptions due to extreme weather conditions, such as extreme rainfall, hurricanes or tornadoes; - the extent to which we incur uninsured losses and liabilities or losses and liabilities in excess of our insurance coverage; and - the other factors described under "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations," "Part II, Item 1A.
 Risk Factors" and elsewhere in this Form 10-Q and in our other public filings with the SEC.